Undergraduate Research Awards

 2. UGRA Check-in Meeting:

 Center staff will contact UGRA recipients during the award period with times for a required check-in meeting.
-At these meetings, UGRA recipients will update each other on the progress of their projects and reflect on what they have learned through the process.
+At these meetings, UGRA recipients will update the Center for Undergraduate Research on the progress of their projects and reflect on what they have learned through the process.